Leci37/TensorFlow-stocks-prediction-Machine-learning-RealTime/ReadMe.md

 ```
 This run generates the log file *d_result/prediction_results_N_rows.csv*

 This file and the notifications (telegram and mail) contain information about each prediction that has been made.
 It contains the following columns:
+this point _**is deprecated**_ by _stocks-prediction-multi_ branch.
 - Date: date of the prediction
 - Stock: stock
 - buy_sell: can be either NEG or POS, depending on whether it is a buy or sell transaction.